-Most of these types of investors use the “BRRRR” model, which stands for “Buy, Rehab, Rent, Refinance, Repeat.”
-Because they tend to focus on multi-family buildings and other types of rental properties, buy-and-hold investors can be found in almost any city.
+Most of these investors use the “BRRRR” model, which stands for “Buy, Rehab, Rent, Refinance, Repeat.”
+Although many buy-and-hold companies focus on multi-family buildings desirable to renters, the two examples below purchase, renovate, and lease single-family houses.

 5. Local investors